The easiest way to enter a function into a formula is to use the Excel program's Insert Function dialog box.

 In some cases, you may want to sort your data in non-standard ways.
 For example, if your data consists of month names, you usually want it to appear in month order rather than alphabetically.

 Headers and footers are widely used in the Microsoft Word document, but you should know that Excel has headers and footers too.

 You can make your Excel spreadsheets more appealing by choosing a graphics file to serve as a background for a spreadsheet similar to the wallpaper that you may display on your Windows desktop.

 If you prefer to avoid the empty workbook to be created when Excel starts up, you can do so by editing the command line that is used to start Excel.

-Excel 2016 automatically creates one worksheet in each new workbook, but you can force it to create as many worksheets as you need.
+Excel for Microsoft 365 automatically creates one worksheet in each new workbook, but you can force it to create as many spreadsheets as you need.

 The Excel TEXT function enables you to specify numbers and date format.